 Healing from Childhood Trauma and Addiction

-Remember that getting angry on your younger self and asking yourself to ‘just forget it’ or ‘get over it’ will not work.
+Remember that getting angry at your younger self and asking yourself to forget it or get over it will not work.
 Instead, do the following in order to heal from trauma and addiction:

-- Stay in touch with the younger phase of yourself and let it express everything it wants to
+- Stay in touch with the younger phase of yourself and let yourself express your thoughts and feelings

 - Get still, quiet, and centered in your loving heart

-- Do re-parenting of your younger frightened part and offer it the compassion it actually requires
+- Do re-parenting of your younger frightened self and offer it the compassion you require

-- Do the work without any shame, guilt, or judgement
+- Do the work without any shame, guilt, or judgment

-- Keep in the mind that this process is not about pushing but praising and motivating
+- Keep in mind that this process is not about pushing but praising and motivating

 - Take every step with patience; trust the process and in yourself

-As long as you are alive, it is never too late to recover from childhood trauma and addiction.
-So, never lose the hope.
+It is never too late to recover from childhood trauma and addiction as long as you are alive.
+So, never lose hope.